sekaidotid/FFSUKI/README.md

 4. Search "Linux"

-5. Install openSUSE / Ubuntu / other linux what you want (Tested On Ubuntu)
+5. Install Ubuntu / Debian / openSUSE / other linux what you want (Tested Only On Ubuntu)

 6. open bash